sonik1/wallet-system/Readme.md

 This will start the backend application on port `3000`.

 ## Frontend
-Open another terminal from the `nest-vue-project` and navigate to the `wallet-frontend` folder to setup the frontend
+Open another terminal from the `

+-project` and navigate to the `wallet-frontend` folder to setup the frontend

 ### Frontend dependencies
 ```bash